SovereignCloudStack/standards/Standards/scs-0212-v1-requirements-for-container-registry.md

 over the feature set of open source container registry implementations and map out requirements (and nice-to-haves) against it to have a well-documented decision.

-Note: Keep in mind that at the time of writing this document, we’ve made our best effort to survey the container registry landscape based on publicly available materials.
+Note: Keep in mind that at the time of writing this document, we've made our best effort to survey the container registry landscape based on publicly available materials.
- If you find something outdated (with respect to the time of writing this document) or outright erroneous, please submit a PR or raise an issue, and we’ll fix it right away.
+If you find something outdated (with respect to the time of writing this document) or outright erroneous, please submit a PR or raise an issue, and we'll fix it right away.

-## OSS health check
+### OSS health check

 This section evaluates the health of the open-source projects that were selected from the currently available solutions.
-The container registry software must fulfill all OSS health checks defined by the [OSS-Health](../Drafts/OSS-Health.md) document.
+The container registry software must fulfill all OSS health checks defined by the [OSS-Health](https://github.com/SovereignCloudStack/standards/blob/main/Drafts/OSS-Health.md) document.
 The main health checks are:

 - Four Opens (code is fully open source, community is open and diverse, development process is open, design process is open)
 - Maturity